UBParker/ALLMBA_GithubPagesWebsite/README.md

 ## Contact

-For more information, contact info@allmba.com
+For more information, contact ashley @ NOSPAMalphabravov.com